GC-public-learning/formation_laravel_5.8/formations/laravel/nordCoders_learn_laravel_5.8/README.md

 - use windows 10
 - install 1 text editor for coders (ex: vs code, sublime)
 - install the "laragon" development stack : https://sourceforge.net/projects/laragon/files/releases/4.0/laragon-full.exe/download
-- if you want the last php version for windows go : https://windows.php.net/download#php-8.0 . download the zip win32 x64 version if you are in 64 bits and prefere safe version . go to laragon/bin/php and extract the zip in a folder with the zip name . open largon, menu -> php/version/ choose the new one
+- if you want another php version for windows (version 8) go : https://windows.php.net/download#php-8.0 . download the zip win32 x64 version if you are in 64 bits and prefere safe version . go to laragon/bin/php and extract the zip in a folder with the zip name . open largon, menu -> php/version/ choose the new one